Emergency notifications and timely warnings

 Alarm only

-Lockdown/Active threat on campus
+Lockdown/active threat on campus

 When a lockdown occurs, an audible lockdown alert tone will sound, indicating an emergency.
 This will be followed by a message with instructions on how to proceed.

 A lockdown occurs when an active threat is present on campus, or in a campus building.
-A lockdown is a campus-wide measure that will affect all facilities at the campus the incident is taking place.
+A lockdown is a campus-wide measure that will affect all facilities at the campus where the incident is taking place.

 Lockdown ends when the “all clear” message is played.